Julilugo09/Julilugo09/README.md

 ## 💼 About Me

-I currently serve as the co-leader of the Blockchain Research Group at my university, where we promote hands-on learning and explore the real-world potential of decentralized technologies.
+I currently serve as the co leader of the Blockchain Research Group at my university, where we promote hands on learning and explore the real-world potential of decentralized technologies.
 I'm also the president of WIE (Women in Engineering), where I advocate for more female representation and leadership in STEM.

 I'm especially interested in how blockchain and cybersecurity intersect to create secure, scalable, and meaningful digital solutions.